CONTACT : COMMENTS AND QUESTIONS

 The full circuit diagram of the amplifier is shown below.

-It is a slightly modified version of an amplifier which has been in operation for about eight years.
+It is a slightly modified version of an amplifier which has been in operation for about twelve years.

 The low frequency compensation in this amplifier has been redesigned to give a better phase margin.